 In February 2022, the Company closed a non-brokered private placement of \$1,750,000 secured convertible debentures ("2022 Debentures").
-The Debentures bear interest at 10% per annum and are secured by a general security agreement over all of the present and after-acquired personal property of the Company as well as a pledge of shares over IC Exploration Ltd. that holds the San Antonio, Goat Canyon, and Canelo properties in Arizona.
-The Debentures mature on December 31, 2022 and are convertible into common shares of the Company at any time by the purchaser prior to maturity at a conversion price of \$0.45 per share.
+The Debentures bear interest at 10% per annum and are secured by a general security agreement over all of the present and after-acquired personal property of the Company as well as a pledge of shares over IC Exploration Ltd., the Company's wholly-owned subsidiary that indirectly holds the San Antonio, Goat Canyon, and Canelo properties in Arizona.
+The Debentures were originally scheduled to mature on December 31, 2022, subject to the holder's right to convert the Debenture into common shares of the Company at any time prior to maturity at a conversion price of \$0.45 per share.